This article will discuss the meaning of the steeple hand gesture- a gesture commonly observed in professional and other conversational settings.

 You’re playing chess and have reached a crucial moment in the game.
-It’s your turn and you’re thinking of making a move that you consider brilliant, one that’ll give you an edge over your opponent.
+It’s your turn and you’re thinking of making a move you consider brilliant.
+A move that will give you an edge over your opponent.

-You have no idea that this move is actually a trap that your opponent laid for you.
-As soon as you move your hand over the chess piece, you notice that your opponent takes up a gesture the meaning of which is known very well to you.
+You have no clue that this move is actually a trap that your opponent laid out for you.
+As soon as you bring your hand over the chess piece that you intend to move, you notice that your opponent assumes a hand gesture.

-This gesture is done by those who feel very confident about what’s going on.
-It’s usually done in a conversation when someone feels confident about the topic he’s talking about.
+This gesture is done by those who feel confident about what’s going on.
+It’s usually done in a conversation when someone feels confident about the topic they’re talking about.

 In the above chess game example, when you placed your hand over the chess piece that you intended to move, your opponent instantly took the steepling hands gesture.

-He told you non-verbally that he feels confident about the move that you are about to make!
-This made you suspicious and so you re-thought and re-considered your move.
+He told you non-verbally that he feels confident about the move you’re about to make.
+This made you suspicious, and so you re-thought and re-considered your move.